 How to have less tax taken out of your check

 If you want less in taxes taken out of your checks, perhaps leading to having to pay a tax bill when you file your annual return, here’s how you might adjust your W-4P.

 - Reduce the number on line 4(a) or 4(c).

 Withholding Flat Amounts

-Due to IRS rules, ACERA does not allow you to withhold a flat amount with no allowances.
-This means you MUST enter a number in the Allowances Box (Box 2).
+Due to IRS rules, ACERA does not allow you to withhold a specific flat amount of your choosing.

 How to Update Your California Income Tax Withholding